Conflict catalog

 land, air

-The archive is centered on internal security, counterinsurgency, policing, and remote-terrain operations.
+The catalog is centered on internal security, counterinsurgency, policing, and remote-terrain operations.
 Helicopters, transport aircraft, light armored mobility, and small arms are all relevant because the conflict affects rural and hard-to-reach areas where state forces and armed groups contest territory.

 Map